Frequently Asked Questions

 All site vehicles will be parked inside the CSIRO Belmont site to minimise impacts on local parking.

-The removal of asbestos from the entire site is expected to be finished by Christmas.
 To ensure safe removal, CSIRO has engaged an industrial hygienist to oversee the removal works.
 The hygienist is on-site throughout the project and the removal work is being performed by a suitably qualified demolition contractor.
 The site area is fenced off to prevent unauthorised access and air monitoring sampling continues to be undertaken to ensure a safe environment exits at all times.

 This company is experienced in removing hazardous materials in close proximity to houses and have appropriate measures in place to ensure the safety of the local community.